Aqll/spam-classifier/README.md

 **Note:** Please refer to the full report in the [docs folder](/docs) for more detailed analysis and interpretation.

 ## Code Sample
-You can find the Python code used for this mini project in the [src folder](/src).
+You can find the Python code used for this project in the [src folder](/src).

 ## How to Use
 - Clone this repository to your local machine.